slepc4py.SLEPc.BV#

 Returns:

-The inner product type currently being used.
+The basis vectors type currently being used.

 Return type: